sam-mccarthy/sam-mccarthy/README.md

+## Interests
+All things software.
+I'm currently interested in graphics development and audio manipulation, but have enjoyed full-stack web development and operating system development, among other things.

 ## Current Projects

 * [bms-pv](https://github.com/sam-mccarthy/bms-pv) - Preview audio generator for Be-Music Source files.
 About 90% complete, would like to look into edge-case imports and add QOL features